$5 Million and Above Lifetime Giving

 MNI Targeted Media is honored to be a proud partner of Save the Children.
 Since 2010, MNI has donated PSA ad space in many of the country’s most popular magazine titles, including Real Simple, Food & Wine, Rachael Ray Every Day, Elle Décor, Sports Illustrated, Time and Money.
 Through these advertising pages, Save the Children has been able to share their ongoing commitment to improving the lives of children–in the United States and around the world–with nearly 180 million subscribers every year.

-The Frito-Lay Foundation in Latin America supported nutrition education, school-based water and sanitation, and food security programming in Guatemala and Mexico.
+We have also been collaborating with the Frito-Lay Foundation in Latin America on nutrition education, school-based water and sanitation, and food security programming in Mexico.
 In addition, PepsiCo employees around the world provided funds to Save the Children through their employee matching gift programs.